hitoshi-watase/sercrod/docs/reference/directives/global.md

   </div>
   ```

-- Here `logChange` runs whenever Nablla processes the element, even when `ready` is false and the element content is not displayed.
+- Here `logChange` runs whenever Sercrod processes the element, even when `ready` is false and the element content is not displayed.

 Loops: